 Grandpa preserved the tool’s handle

-Most tools have ash or maple handles.
+Most tools have ash, hickory, or maple handles.
 They are strong but generally unfinished.
 In fact, the unfinished handle is a mark of a quality wooden handle.
 Some manufacturers put a varnish on the handle to disguise inferior wood stock.

 Grandpa took a fine grit sand paper or a fine sanding block and brushed that handle in the direction of the grain to remove any splinters that may have roughed up the handle in transit.
 A smooth handle is easier on the hands.